Enriching continuous Lagrange finite element approximation spaces using neural networks: Numerical results

-As in the previous test cases, the additive approach seems to be more efficient than the standard FEM method for the two polynomial orders $k \in \{1,2,3\}$ and for the two mesh sizes $N \in \{20,40\}$.
+As in the previous test cases, the additive approach seems to be more efficient than the standard FEM for the three polynomial orders $k \in \{1,2,3\}$ and for the two mesh sizes $N \in \{20,40\}$.
 However, the gains obtained are less significant than in the previous test cases.
 This is due to the fact that the problem under consideration is more complex, and thus, the prior $u_\theta$ is less accurate.
+Namely, PINNs have trouble converging on such highly anisotropic problems, see e.g.~\cite{ZhaAlK2022}.